-CGuard Prime Delivery System
+CGuard Prime Stent System

-The CGuard PrimeTM System is a mesh-covered self-expanding carotid stent that is loaded into a transfermoral rapid exchange (Rx) delivery system that we are developing and that is subject to regulatory approval.
+The CGuard Prime stent system is a mesh-covered self-expanding carotid stent that is loaded into a transfemoral rapid exchange (Rx) delivery system that we are developing and that is subject to regulatory approval.

 The CGuard Prime Carotid Stent is a self-expanding nitinol stent covered with a MicroNet bio-stable sleeve woven from a single strand of 23 μm Polyethylene Terephthalate (PET).
 The MicroNet sleeve is designed to trap and seal thrombus and plaque against the vessel wall, providing continuous embolic prevention.
 The CGuard Prime Carotid Stent is available in diameters ranging from 6.0mm to 10mm and in lengths of 20, 30, 40 and 60mm.
-The CGuard Prime Delivery System is a rapid exchange (Rx), delivery system with a 6Fr profile that can accommodate all stent sizes from 6mm to 10mm.
-The CGuard Prime Rx Delivery Systems are available in two lengths: 80 cm and 135 cm.
+The CGuard Prime delivery system is a rapid exchange (Rx), delivery system with a 6Fr profile that can accommodate all stent sizes from 6mm to 10mm.
+The CGuard Prime is available in two lengths: 80 cm and 135 cm.

-CGuard Prime[TM] advances the first generation CGuard transfermoral delivery system with new handle design for deployment accuracy, new catheter design for more flexible navigation of tortuous anatomy especially in acute revascularize settings as well as two lengths, 135cm and 80cm for booth transfermoral and trans ,carotid access.
+CGuard Prime advances the first generation CGuard transfemoral delivery system with new handle design for deployment accuracy, new catheter design for more flexible navigation of tortuous anatomy especially in acute revascularize settings as well as two lengths, 135cm and 80cm for booth transfemoral and transcarotid access.
+From April 2023, the C-GUARDIANS trial included deployment of the CGuard stent using CGuard Prime.

-Switchguard
+Switchguard NPS

-SwitchGuard is a Class IIa, non-invasive transcarotid artery revascularization (TCAR) device that we are developing and that is subject to regulatory approval that is composed of medical grade tubing with male Luer lock connectors at each end and an in-line 200-micron blood filter.
+SwitchGuard NPS is a Class IIa, non-invasive transcarotid artery revascularization (TCAR) device that we are developing and that is subject to regulatory approval that is composed of medical grade tubing with male Luer lock connectors at each end and an in-line 200-micron blood filter.
 The device is intended as an external arterial-venous (A-V) shunt, allowing arterial blood to flow into the venous system, while filtering particulate before returning blood to the patient on the venous side.